ibrahimmkhalid/ibrahimmkhalid.github.io/src/content/blog/unconventional-making-of-this-website/index.md

 - CMS platform such as SquareSpace, WordPress, etc.
-- Static site generation using development kits such as Next.JS, this requires its own hosting, such as Vercel.
+- Static site generation using development kits such as Next.JS, this requires its own hosting, such as Netlify.
 - Static site generation using markdown and Jekyll, hosted on GitHub.

 The simplest one for me was using Jekyll with GitHub.
 But it was not very fun.
-I could have gone towards Next.JS SSG with hosting on Vercel, but I skill-issued my self hard and decided to hack together a weird solution using some random JavaScript libraries.
+I could have gone towards Next.JS SSG with hosting on Netlify, but I skill-issued my self hard and decided to hack together a weird solution using some random JavaScript libraries.
 I will probably re-write this site in the future using an \*ackshual\* platform.